 This means that in order to acquire the right to interrupt any developer, you must pay with proof that something is not working.
 You can extend this rule to other creative work.
 For example, in my work, I might be interrupted by a freelancer while editing this article because their weekly bill has not been paid.
 I’ve come up with the rule that is only allowed if the freelancer can show me a transaction that is older than 10 days which hasn’t been marked as paid (the test).
 I’m not strictly enforcing this rule, because I welcome the chance to be nice to any community member. but frequent interruptions result in lower productivity, so I have this rule to help myself and Squads.
 The more difficult creative work we’re doing, the more costly interruptions are.
 So interruptions.
 This can be done by this rule: show me a failing test, or you will be shut down with ‘cannot reproduce’ in seconds.
 This seems unfair, so we need to make a rule for developers to help future bug reporters on their way.

 To make rule 1 fair, you should define a test for each feature before it is built.
 If this doesn’t happen, there would be no way to interrupt the developer.
-The organisation would grind to a halt, and then there would be no point in paying developers at all anymore.This happens more often than you might think, so define a test before you start paying for development (hiring a QA specialist for this can be a great idea), and then extend it before you interrupt a dev working on that feature.
+The organization would grind to a halt, and then there would be no point in paying developers at all anymore.This happens more often than you might think, so define a test before you start paying for development (hiring a QA specialist for this can be a great idea), and then extend it before you interrupt a dev working on that feature.
 It’s fine if this is initially a manual test of course, but to reach perfection, we have to improve and automate it.

 Smart humans are lazy and they make mistakes in repetitive work.
 Computers are less likely to make mistakes in predictable work, and they are very good at repeating tasks.
 Once you have a well defined test, reproducing it should be cheap.
 I’ve almost never seen automation fail to pay off.
 It’s usually cheaper than we think, and once in place, it mitigates risks that are usually much more costly than we think.